ingestly/ingestly-client-javascript/README.md

 You can enable optional tracking features.

+### Real User Monitoring

+- You can measure the Real User Monitoring data which is the performance information based on timeline of page loading on each client.
+- In `config()`, set `true` for `options.rum.enable`.

 ### Time-spent on a page (unload)

 - Unload tracking set an eventListener to one of available events when the page is being unloaded.